Know the style you’re working in

 This one goes hand in hand with the previous topic.
 You need to know how individual instruments and families work, but you also need an understanding of how they all interact to form the typical orchestral sound.
 This is less straightforward than familiarizing yourself with single instruments, and you will not find as many helpful youtube vids to guide you.

-Arranging for orchestra is a vast subject and music scholars have been writing lofty tomes about it for two centuries.
+Arranging for orchestra is a vast subject and music scholars have been writing lofty tomes about it for centuries.
 Going into the details is beyond the scope of this article, plus that I’m still learning myself.
 I’m just going to touch on a few general things that people often get wrong or have no idea about when starting out.

 It’s a frustrating feeling, knowing that you’re using all right instruments — of excellent quality, to boot — and the end result still sounds wrong and fake somehow.
 In most cases this is a symptom of not being quite clear on how things work and fit together.
 On their own these seemingly trivial issues may not detract from realism and believability in a major way, but put together they add up to create that rarely desired “fake synth orchestra” sound.

 One major thing is that newbies tend to treat instrument sections like synth patches.
 Kind of like, “Okay, I have an instrument section here.
 Let’s use it to play standard root-third-fifth chords on my keyboard.
 That should do it.”